adityaonx/AuraBar/README.md

 # AuraBar 🎨

-AuraBar lets you set custom menu bar colors for each of your apps, rather than using one single color for the whole system.
-When you switch to an app you've configured, the menu bar changes to that color; when you go back to your desktop or minimize your windows, it instantly returns to its original transparent look.
+AuraBar lets you set custom menu bar colors for each of your apps 🎨 instead of using one single color for the whole system.
+When you switch to an app you've configured, the menu bar changes to that color; when you go back to your desktop or minimize your windows, it instantly returns to its native transparent look. ✨

 ![Gif11](https://github.com/user-attachments/assets/a7654863-2f48-410b-8178-bcb0c8adf7b8)